 - once again redefining aero bike design with the S5 and P5 models in the 2011/2012 season

 In February 2012, Phil and I sold Cervelo to the Pon Bicycle Group.
-Pon is a century-old family-owned conglomerate in the Netherlands that has recently entered the bike market with great ambition.
+Pon is a century-old family-owned conglomerate in the Netherlands that has entered the bike market with great ambition.

 For more information about Cervelo, visit the Cervelo website.